Speech error: Substitution errors

 Target: My thesis is too long.

 Error: My thesis is too short.

-In case of substitution errors both segments mostly belong to the same category, which means for example that a noun is substituted for a noun.
+In the case of substitution errors, both segments mostly belong to the same category, which means for example that a noun is substituted for a noun.
 Lexical selection errors are based on semantic relations such as synonymy, antonymy or membership of the same lexical field.
-For this reason the mental lexicon is structured in terms of semantic relationships.
+For this reason, the mental lexicon is structured in terms of semantic relationships.